tblakex01/github-backup/hints-for-chatgpt.md

 1. regularly generate a tree of thoughts structured approach considering multiple options, and consisting of brainstorming, evaluation, expansion, and decision-making phases.
 2. regularly conduct research using the Webpilot plugin.
 3. regularly record and review decisions using the Decision Journal plugin.
-4. regularly record and review aws-resources.md (and nested links) for a list of aws resources used by this project.
+4. regularly review and update aws-resources.md and nested links for a list of aws resources used by this project.
 5. you will continue autonomously without question.  if anything needs to be corrected i will let you know.
 - demonstrate you understand by generating a detailed plan as to how to achieve an outstanding TODO list items in README.md (completed tasks are prefixed with [x]).